-University Housing coordinates on-campus student housing at Miramar and Momentum Village.
+Islander Housing coordinates on-campus student housing at Miramar and Momentum Village.
 The department works with our on-campus housing partner to provide quality housing and a residence life program that helps develop students in all areas of the wellness wheel.
-University Housing also assists students needing off-campus accommodations in locating housing in the community and works with the Regional Transportation Authority (RTA) in providing bus services to all students. housing.tamucc.edu
+Islander Housing also assists students needing off-campus accommodations and works with the Regional Transportation Authority (RTA) in providing bus services to all students. housing.tamucc.edu

 Strategic Planning and Assessment (SPA) provides leadership in strategic planning, assessment and evaluation to the Division of Student Engagement and Success.
-The office is overseen by the Executive Director of Strategic Engagement Initiatives, with the assistance of a committee composed of departmental representatives .
-Staff from the various division departments will visit the office frequently regarding their planning and assessment efforts.
+The office is overseen by the Executive Director of Strategic Engagement Initiatives, with the assistance of a committee composed of departmental representatives.
+Staff from the various division departments will visit the office frequently regarding planning and continuous improvement efforts.
 SPA resources can be found at spa.tamucc.edu.

 The Recreational Sports department provides facilities, equipment and opportunities for participation in a variety of sports, recreational and social activities designed to accommodate all ages, skill levels, gender and sport interest for the University community.
 Participation facilitates educational interaction outside of the classroom among students, faculty and staff.
 The activities stimulate a sense of community, provide leadership and development opportunities for students, and promote individual wellness. recsports.tamucc.edu